-Teach Kalamazoo is the overarching umbrella for the Kalamazoo Public Schools' robust Grow Your Own (GYO) Teacher Residency programs that includes numerous on-ramps into the teaching profession for undergraduate and graduate students, staff, parents, paraprofessionals, for anyone with an existing bachelors degree, and/or for anyone who is interested in entering the honorable and fulfilling profession of teaching.
+Kalamazoo Public Schools (KPS), in partnership with Kalamazoo Valley Community College (KVCC) and Western Michigan University (WMU), have created Teach Kalamazoo, the overarching umbrella for the Kalamazoo Public Schools' robust Grow Your Own (GYO) Teacher Residency programs.
+Pathways include apprenticeships and numerous on-ramps into the teaching profession for undergraduate and graduate students, staff, parents, paraprofessionals, for anyone with an existing bachelors degree, and/or anyone who is interested in entering the honorable and fulfilling profession of teaching.
 Funding is available to help support many of these pathways to help absorb tuition and other costs associated with obtaining a degree.
 Some of these programs provide a stipend to help offset additional costs.

 There are six teaching pathways that students can take to begin their career journey of obtaining their teaching degree while still in high school and dual enrolled in a higher education institution.
 These pathways include through Career Launch Kalamazoo (CLK) Youth Apprenticeship Program, Teacher Academy through Career and Technical Education (CTE), Early Middle College (EMC), through the traditional dual-enrollment process, or by pursuing a teaching education degree after high school graduation.